gnagel/grpc-on-rails/README.md

 Server is implemented as a separate server that still has optional access to the codebase in the Rails app.

-**TODO:** How hard would it be to inject a proper ActiveRecord in the gRPC server?
+**TODO:** ActiveRecord inside the gRPC server hangs everything.
+SQLite?

 Rails has an API client implementation it can use to talk to this separate process.